xfigueroa/README-Generator/README.md

 ## Contributing

-pawkdapwdk
+If you would like to contribute, please copy the repository, create a feature branch, and submit a pull request.
+Contributions are always welcome!

 ## Tests
-awdpkawpdkapwdk

 ## Questions
-If you have any questions, you can reach me at [email.email.com](mailto:email.email.com).
+If you have any questions, you can reach me at [xfigueroa28@gmail.com](mailto:xfigueroa28@gmail.com).
 You can also find me on GitHub at [xfigueroa](https://github.com/xfigueroa).